 DON'T keep changing your products

-Unfortunately, there's no quick fix to acne, so you won't see results overnight.
+Unfortunately, there's no quick fix to treating acne, so you won't see results overnight.
 Unless your skin really isn't getting on with a product, stick with it for at least 6 weeks to really start to see the effects.

 On top of its advantages for acne-prone skin, collagen is an all-around health and beauty supplement that offers a multitude of benefits, so it is well worth adding to your daily regime.
 Discover collagen for yourself by trying our products today.